joshf26/JSML/README.md

 HTML is ***one*** way of describing the presentation of data and is XML-like.
 Why isn't there a JSON-like language that is used for describing the presentation of data?

 JSML lets you create websites using JSON... for some reason.
+It is a Python script that converts a JSON file into an HTML file.

 ### Example Usage
 Create a JSON file that looks something like this (see [syntax.md](docs/syntax.md) for more details):